uber/react-vis/docs/xy-plot.md

 Default: `null`
 Tick size for the axis.
 Sets the outer size of the tick line.
 Similar to the `tickSizeOuter()` method of d3-axis.

+NOTE: 1.0.0 and onwards now properly draws outer tick using this value.
+Previously, this value affected the drawing of inner tick.

 #### tickSizeInner (optional)
 Type: `number`
 Default: `null`
 Tick size for the axis.
 Sets the inner size of the tick line.
 Similar to the `tickSizeInner()` method of d3-axis.

+NOTE: v1.0.0+ properly draws inner tick using this value.
+Previously, this value affected the drawing of outer tick.

 #### tickPadding (optional)
 Type: `number`